mmfrenkel/pinnochios-pizza/README.md

   <img src="./site_images/register.png" width="700" title="Register">
 </p>

-Once the customer has been authenticated, they are brought to the website's main landing page, which surfaces all the items on the _Pinnochio's Pizza & Subs_ menu (shown below).
+Once the customer has been authenticated, they will be brought to the website's main landing page, which surfaces all the items on the _Pinnochio's Pizza & Subs_ menu (shown below).

 <p align="center">
   <img src="./site_images/menu.png" width="700" title="Menu">
 </p>

-Here, a customer may peruse the various menu item options and if interested in a particular item, click on that item to view customizations.
-Depending on the menu item, a customer may customize (1) size and (2) toppings (see an example dropdown below).
-Note that the number of topping options for any given item is pre-defined by the _Pinnochio's Pizza & Subs_ admin The dropdown additionally surfaces prices for each item and for any added toppings.
+Here, a customer may peruse the various menu item options and, if interested in a particular item, click on that item to view its customizations.
+Depending on the menu item, a customer may select (1) size and (2) toppings (see an example drop-down below).
+Note that the number of topping options for any given item is pre-defined by the _Pinnochio's Pizza & Subs_ admin The dropdown of the menu item additionally surfaces the price for each item and for any added toppings.

 <p align="center">
   <img src="./site_images/customization.png" width="700" title="Customization">